Que0Le/avm_2024/readme.md

 A few observation while developing and testing the software:
+- A newline char is needed to print the last line before the module is removed.
+I.e: `printk(KERN_ALERT "Module unloaded!\n");`.
+Otherwise, that `Module unloaded!` text will only show up when another kernel log is printed!
+[Intersting read](https://lwn.net/Articles/732420/).
 - Expected crashes: At least 10 times the VM must be force-restarted during development.
 In most cases, invalid memory access was to be blamed.
 - Although its quite complicated to prove in a VM environment on a busy workstation, the timestamps of lock and non-lock tests indicate inaccurate timer on the locked-version.
 This can most likely be explained by our incorrect implementation, or the busy and obsolete host machine, or a combination of both.
-That being said, a large amount of callbacks seems to still wake up in time.
+That being said, **a large amount of callbacks seems to still wake up in time and the timer becomes more accurate over time**.
+The following log fractions reflect an abnormal performance period:

     <details>
     <summary>No lock</summary>